-Whether she sees herself as a scholar, an athlete, an artist, an activist – or all of these – every girl at SEM has opportunities to thrive,
+Whether she sees herself as a scholar, an athlete, an artist, an activist – or all of these – every girl at SEM has opportunities to thrive.

 A Culture of Freedom, a Code of Honor

-SEM students enjoy extraordinary autonomy, while embracing a high level of responsibility.
+At SEM, you'll enjoy extraordinary autonomy, while embracing a high level of responsibility.
 Our Academic and Social Honor Code – at the heart of our open and supportive learning community – fosters trust and respect by preparing girls for the rewards and responsibilities of college and the wider world.

 Individual Attention That Ensures Open Communication

 Thanks to our intimate size, no student goes unnoticed.
 Our advisory program also empowers you by building positive student-teacher relationships while encouraging open communication with families.

 Student-Centered Clubs and Activities